Hayden Mullins

-Hayden Ian Mullins (born 27 March 1979) is an English former professional footballer and current manager.
+Hayden Ian Mullins (born 27 March 1979) is an English football manager footballer and former player.
+He is currently manager of EFL League Two club Newport County.
 He played primarily as a defensive midfielder, but he also played as a sweeper and at right-back.
-He is the U21 Head Coach at Fulham.

 Mullins began his career with First Division side Crystal Palace in 1996, and signed his first professional contract with the club in 1998.
 He quickly established himself in the first team, and made 257 senior appearances for Palace in five seasons.
 In October 2003, he switched to First Division side West Ham United, initially on a short-term loan, which quickly turned into a permanent transfer.
 He remained at the club for five and a half years, making 213 appearances, before joining Premier League side Portsmouth in January 2009.
 He made 129 appearances for Portsmouth, but the club's financial difficulties meant that he joined Championship side Reading on loan in March 2012.
 At the end of the 2011–12 season, Mullins left Portsmouth, and joined Birmingham City on a free transfer.
 After two years, during which he also spent time on loan at Notts County, Birmingham confirmed he would be released when his contract expired at the end of the 2013–14 season.

 Mullins made three appearances for the England under-21 squad in 1999.
 After retiring, he became under-23 manager of Watford in 2016, and was twice their interim manager.